Ernst Kantorowicz: Early life and education

 Kantorowicz was born in Posen (then part of Prussia) to a wealthy, assimilated German-Jewish family, and as a young man was groomed to take over his family's prosperous liquor distillery business.
 He was also the cousin of author and Muslim homosexual activist Hugo Marcus.

 Kantorowicz served as an officer in the German Army for four years in World War I. According to his biographer Robert E. Lerner, Kantorowicz served in a field artillery regiment and fought at Battle of Verdun, where he was wounded.
 He was awarded the Iron Cross, second class in 1915.
 He was later sent to the Ottoman front as a translator and liaison for Otto Liman von Sanders, commander of the Ottoman Fifth Army.
 In 1917, he was awarded the Iron Crescent, the "Ottoman counterpart of the Iron Cross."
-According to his friend Maurice Bowra and cousin-in-law Arthur Salz, Kantorowicz was later dismissed by von Sanders after having an affair with his mistress, and returned to Germany in May of 1918.
+According to his friend Maurice Bowra and cousin-in-law Arthur Salz, Kantorowicz was later dismissed by von Sanders after having an affair with his mistress, and returned to Germany in May 1918.

-After the war, he matriculated at the University of Berlin to study economics, at one point also joining a right-wing militia that fought against Polish forces in the Greater Poland Uprising (1918–1919) and helped put down the Spartacist uprising in Berlin.
-The following year, he transferred briefly to the University of Munich, where once again he was involved in armed clashes between leftists and pro-government militias, but soon thereafter settled on the University of Heidelberg where he continued to enroll in economics courses while developing a broader interest in Arabic, Islamic Studies, history, and geography.
+After the war, he matriculated at the Friedrich Wilhelm University of Berlin to study economics, at one point also joining a right-wing militia that fought against Polish forces in the Greater Poland Uprising (1918–1919) and helped put down the Spartacist uprising in Berlin.
+The following year, he transferred briefly to the Ludwig-Maximilians-Universität München, where once again he was involved in armed clashes between leftists and pro-government militias, but soon thereafter settled on Heidelberg University where he continued to enroll in economics courses while developing a broader interest in Arabic, Islamic Studies, history, and geography.

 While in Heidelberg, Kantorowicz became involved with the so-called George-Kreis or George circle, a group of artists and intellectuals devoted to the German symbolist poet and aesthete Stefan George, believing that George's poetry and philosophy would become the foundation of a great revival of the nationalist spirit in post-war Germany.
 In 1921, Kantorowicz was awarded a doctorate supervised by Eberhard Gothein based on a slim dissertation on "artisan associations" in the Muslim world.